nylki/pen-paper-coffee-syntax/README.md

 # penpapercoffee-syntax theme

-A atom syntax theme specifically for writing papers, essays etc. in markdown.
+*penPaperCoffee* is a syntax theme for the editor [atom](http://atom.io/), which is designed specifically for writing papers, essays etc. in [markdown](https://en.wikipedia.org/wiki/Markdown).
-The theme features increased font-sizes for each level of header.
-And several syntax highlightings.
+The theme features increased font-sizes for each level of headers, several useful, but not distracting syntax highlightings.
-The overall colors are inspired by a soft beige paper color you would find in a writing notebook.
-The ink (text color) is a dark blue.
+The overall colors are inspired by the soft beige paper you would find in a writing notebook.
+While the ink (text color) is a dark blue, all quotes and citations are in a warm brownish orange to contrast them better to your own words.

-All quotes and citations are in a warm orange to contrast them to your own writings.
+Although the theme was designed for markdown usage, I paid attention that it still looks good and clear if you open other documents (eg. javascript, C).

 ![A screenshot of your theme](https://f.cloud.github.com/assets/69169/2289498/4c3cb0ec-a009-11e3-8dbd-077ee11741e5.gif)